mouseless/json-concepts/specs/06-literals/03-multi-literals.md

 }
 ```

-Shadow has an array of literals instead of a single literal object;
+In this case, concepts shadow has an array of literals instead of a single
+literal object;

 `CONCEPTS SHADOW`